Sweet and Tangy Cabbage Slaw with Almonds

 It’s a big, colorful tangle of raw cabbage and crunchy almonds that every single person in my family totally chows down whenever I make it — even my son who tends to be picky about eating salads.

-- Savoy cabbage: This type has pretty curly leaves and a more delicate texture than typical green cabbage.
+- Savoy cabbage: I love this type of cabbage.
+Savoy cabbage heads have curly leaves and a more delicate texture than typical green cabbage.
 I always grab this variety when I see it in the market.

-- Red or purple cabbage: A vibrantly colored cabbage that looks and tastes great combined with green cabbage.
-I often use radicchio in this slaw instead of red cabbage.
-Radicchio has a gorgeous magenta color and slightly bitter taste.
-It pairs really well with the sweet and tangy vinegar-based dressing (and in this radicchio salad with punchy flavors including blue cheese and walnuts).
+- Radiccho: I like to use radicchio in this slaw instead of red cabbage.
+Radicchio has a similar gorgeous magenta color but unlike red cabbage, it doesn’t turn the whole salad purple.
+Plus, its slightly bitter taste pairs really well with the sweet and tangy vinegar-based dressing (and in this punchy radicchio salad with blue cheese and walnuts)

 Shredding cabbage for slaw